CSE141pp/wi20-CSE141L-characterizing-starter/README.md

 Set `OPTIMIZE=-O3` and leave `gprof` enabled in `config.env`, commit and resubmit to the autograder.

-Commit the resulting csv files as `outputs/optimized-gprof-pe.csv` and  `outputs/optimized-gprof-inst_count.csv`.
+Commit the resulting csv files as `outputs/optimized-gprof-pe.csv` and  `outputs/optimized-gprof-inst_mix.csv`.
+You will have to use -f to force adding a .csv file.
+Please make sure you only add these files.

 Demangle `code.s` and take a look at the inner loop body of the new version of `fc_layer_t::activate`: